 Paying for Tuition and Fees

 Tuition and fees are due at the beginning of each semester.
 The Schedule of Classes includes the Registration Calendar.
-This calender outlines important dates for each semester including the due dates for tuition and fee payments.
+This calendar outlines important dates for each semester including the due dates for tuition and fee payments.

 Students are required to register and settle fees by the Friday before the first day of classes for each semester.
 Failure to do so will result in late fees being charged to the student’s account.